mhaowork/amblegpt/README.md

 AmbleGPT is activated by a Frigate event via MQTT and analyzes the event clip using the OpenAI GPT-4 Vision API.
 It returns an easy-to-understand, context-rich summary.
 AmbleGPT then publishes this summary text in an MQTT message.
 The message can be received by the Home Assistant Frigate Notification Automation and sent to a user via iOS/Android notifications.

+**⚠️ Warning: this repo is under active development.
+Please expect bugs and imperfections.
+You're welcome to submit issues.**

 ## Demo